JuliaHealth/NeuroAnalyzer.jl/README.md

 Welcome fellow researcher!

-NeuroAnalyzer.jl is a [Julia](https://julialang.org) package for analyzing of EEG data.
+NeuroAnalyzer (NA) is a [Julia](https://julialang.org) package for analyzing of EEG data.
 Future versions will also process MEG and NIRS data and use MRI data for source localization techniques.
 Also, various methods for modelling non-invasive brain stimulation protocols (tDCS/tACS/tRNS/tPCS/TMS) will be included.

-NeuroAnalyzer.jl contains a set of separate (high-level) functions, it does not have a graphical user interface (although one could built it upon these).
-NeuroAnalyzer.jl functions can be combined into an analysis pipeline, i.e. a Julia script containing all steps of your analysis.
-This combined with processing power of Julia language and easiness of distributing calculations across computing cluster, will make NeuroAnalyzer.jl particularly useful for processing large amounts of research data.
+NeuroAnalyzer contains a set of separate (high-level) functions, it does not have a graphical user interface (although one could built it upon these).
+NeuroAnalyzer functions can be combined into an analysis pipeline, i.e. a Julia script containing all steps of your analysis.
+This combined with processing power of Julia language and easiness of distributing calculations across computing cluster, will make NeuroAnalyzer particularly useful for processing large amounts of research data.

-NeuroAnalyzer.jl is a non-commercial project, developed for researchers in psychiatry, neurology and neuroscience.
+NeuroAnalyzer is a non-commercial project, developed for researchers in psychiatry, neurology and neuroscience.

-Currently NeuroAnalyzer.jl is focused on resting-state EEG analysis.
+Currently NeuroAnalyzer is focused on resting-state EEG analysis.
 ERP and other type of analyses will be developed in future versions.
 The goal is to make a powerful, expandable and flexible environment for EEG/MEG/NIRS/NIBS processing workflows.

 Every contribution (bug reports, fixes, new ideas, feature requests or additions, documentation improvements, etc.) to the project is highly welcomed.